(click here for printable 2-page summary)

 New indicators are needed to measure differences in access to nutritious foods, and thereby guide systemic change and other interventions to bring healthy diets more closely within reach for people at risk of malnutrition.
 Market-level price indexes allow us to test what interventions most effectively improve affordability of healthy diets and assess its role in nutrition outcomes.

 Changing Access to Nutritious Diets in Africa and South Asia (CANDASA) is an $800,000 investment over 3 years (Dec.
 2017 – Dec.
-2020), jointly funded by the UK Department for International Development and the Bill & Melinda Gates Foundation, implemented by the Friedman School of Nutrition at Tufts University with the International Food Policy Research Institute (IFPRI) and other research partners in India, Bangladesh, Ethiopia, Ghana, Malawi and Tanzania.
+2020), jointly funded by the Bill & Melinda Gates Foundation and UKAid, implemented by the Friedman School of Nutrition at Tufts University with the International Food Policy Research Institute (IFPRI) and other research partners in India, Bangladesh, Ethiopia, Ghana, Malawi and Tanzania.

 The project’s objective is to answer the following questions: